Plautus: Surviving plays

 The slave Epidicus's young master Stratippocles returns from the war in Thebes, bringing a captive girl he has fallen in love with.
 He orders Epidicus to find 40 minae to pay for her.
-This alarms Epidicus, since earlier Stratippocles had made him find the money to buy a different girl, and Epidicus had done this by fooling Stratippocles' father Periphanes into believing that the girl was his daughter.
+This alarms Epidicus, since earlier Stratippocles had made him find the money to buy a different girl, and Epidicus had done this by fooling Stratippocles's father Periphanes into believing that the girl was his daughter.
 Epidicus has an idea.
 He convinces Periphanes that Stratippocles is still in love with his music girl and has borrowed money to buy her.
 To prevent this, Epidicus suggests that Periphanes should buy the girl himself, and sell her to a certain army officer for a profit.
 Periphanes pays, but Epidicus brings him a different music-girl hired for the day and hands the money to Stratippocles.
 When the officer arrives he tells Periphanes it is not the same girl he wanted to buy.
 Now Philippa, a woman that Periphanes had raped years before, arrives, looking for her daughter who has been captured in the war.
 She and Periphanes recognise each other, but when he brings out the girl who Epidicus told him was their daughter, Philippa says it is not her.
 Epidicus is now in big trouble since he has fooled Periphanes twice.
 But by a lucky chance, when the captive arrives, Epidicus recognises her: she is Philippa's daughter.
 Periphanes is so delighted to have found his missing daughter that he forgives Epidicus and gives him his freedom.